Last Week's Most Popular Retail Technology Articles — Retail Technology Innovation Hub | ExBulletin

 Last Week’s Most Popular Retail Technology Articles — Retail Technology Innovation Hub

-Articles on the RTIH retail system that captured your favorites last week, including Ted Baker, Majid Al Foottime, Brewdog, and Motorcycles.
-The sixth Amazon Fresh Store opens in Dalston, London.
+These are articles on the RTIH retail system that captured your favorites last week, including Glovo, Buyk, Ahold Delhaize, and wilko / StreetDrone.

+These companies are leading the way in delivering customer experiences that leverage innovative retail systems such as Shop.com, Majid Al Futtaim, Asda, Amazon, Glovo and wilko.

 Startup Interview: Buyk Co-Founder and CEO Slava Bocharov